-LISA Statistics Walk-in Hours
+LISA Statistics and Data Science Zoom-in Hours

 Zoom in to discuss your domain problem and get solutions to the statistical issues you are facing.
 Visits are open to all researchers – from undergrad to faculty and beyond.
 Note: LISA assists with research, not class projects or homework.

 We are probably not teaching any short courses this semester as our university funding has run out and the path for university support for LISA is unclear.
 Recordings and materials for past courses, including our "Coding in R Workshop Series" with CRDDS to help researchers (especially graduate students) use statistics and R in their research and our "Statistics in Python" short course series, are available on this website: View course list